Updated: Jul 28, 2021

 5) Poor time management: With their attention to fine details, one might think perfectionists would be great time managers but in reality, they tend to be chronically late or may not show altogether.
 Because perfectionists have unrealistically high expectations of what they can accomplish in a given day, they often overschedule and get overwhelmed.
 Additionally, perfectionists can be “people pleasers.”
 They have great difficulty saying no when others ask for help even when they really don’t have the time.
 Perfectionists may have difficulty meeting deadlines because they spend an inordinate amount of time obsessing on the unimportant details of a project while more important issues get rushed.
 I remember taking over a month editing and reediting the minutia of my website (that no one would likely even notice) instead of just getting the site up and running.
 I later realized it was a delay tactic due to feeling insecure about launching my new business.

 These are just a few of the ways perfectionism can subtly sabotage your goals and steal your joy.
 It may manifest differently for you or to a greater or lesser degree.
 If you’re struggling with it, it’s important to remember that perfectionism is a habit that’s been cultivated over a long period of time and that recovery from anything, especially perfectionism, isn’t a “perfect” art.
 Where we are on a given day in a given situation depends on where we are with the undesirable feelings we want to avoid.
 The key is to bring those feelings into conscious awareness and deal with them more purposefully.
-For example, I’ve learned that my inner control freak comes out the most when I’m feeling the most out of control and stressed at work, so that’s the time I really need to take a break.
+For example, I’ve learned that my inner control freak comes out the most when I’m feeling the most out of control and stressed at work, so that’s the time I really need to take a break to regroup.

-Be kind to yourself.
+Finally, be kind to yourself.
 Ongoing recovery from perfectionism requires cultivating a mindset that prioritizes GROWTH over perfection.
 Practice and experiment.
 Seek out a tribe of like-minded people with whom you can be yourself, share your struggles, and laugh about them.
 Be sure to include those people you admire and can learn from.
-Join a “bucket list” Meet-Up group or simply commit to trying something new once a month.
+Join a “bucket list” meet-up group or simply commit to trying something new once a month.
 It doesn’t have to be something earth-shattering.
 For example, if you’re afraid of public speaking, visit a Toastmasters meeting.
 Take a painting class.
 Learn to play.
 Hire a qualified coach or counselor.
 The bottom line is that life’s too short to let perfectionism limit your possibilities!

 "Perfectionism is not the same thing as striving to be your best...It's a twenty-ton shield that we lug around thinking it will protect us when, in fact, it's the thing that's really preventing us from flight." -Brené Brown